Google Workspace Integration

 Prerequisites

-• Google Directory is configured for user management.
+• Google Directory configured for user management

-Setting Up Google Workspace
+Set up Google Workspace

-Set Up Google Workspace OAuth
+Set up OAuth

-2. Create a new project.
+2. Create a new project:

-• Enter a project name, such as Asset Panda Integration.
+2. Enter a project name, such as Asset Panda Integration.

-3. Enable the necessary APIs.
+3. Enable the necessary APIs:

-• Search for and enable Admin SDK.
+2. Search for and enable Admin SDK.

-4. Configure the OAuth consent screen.
+4. Configure the OAuth consent screen:

 1. Go to APIs & Services > OAuth consent screen.